bestbikeformeFIND YOUR PERFECT RIDE

 A 500W e-bike can cruise on flat ground all day.
 Put it on a 10% grade, and suddenly you are pedaling hard while the motor struggles.
 Hills expose the biggest differences between e-bikes.

-Here is what separates a bike that climbs from one that stalls.
+Here is what separates a bike that climbs from one that stalls -- and the specific models in our catalog that handle real hills without overheating or dying halfway up.

 Torque is more important than wattage

-Wattage tells you how much power the motor can sustain.
-Torque tells you how much force it puts into the wheel at low speeds.
-On a steep hill at 5 mph, torque is what keeps you moving.
+Wattage tells you how much power the motor can sustain continuously.
+Torque tells you how much force it applies to the wheel at low speeds.
+On a steep hill at 4-6 mph, torque is what keeps you moving -- not peak wattage.

 Torque (Nm)Hill capability

-30-40 NmGentle inclines only.
-Will struggle on anything over 5% grade.
+30-40 NmGentle inclines (under 5% grade) only.
+Will bog down on real hills.

 Mid-drive vs. hub motor on hills

-Hub motors push the wheel directly and cannot use your gears.
-A 750W hub motor can still climb moderate hills, but it works harder, runs hotter, and drains the battery faster than a mid-drive doing the same climb.
+Hub motors push the rear wheel directly and cannot use your gears.
+A 750W rear hub motor can still handle moderate hills (up to 8-10%), but under a heavy rider on a 15% grade it runs hot and drains the battery fast.

 Gearing matters too

-Even with a mid-drive motor, you need the right gears.
-A 7-speed drivetrain with a limited gear range will force the motor to work harder on steep grades.
+Even with a mid-drive motor, the wrong gearing hurts.
+A 7-speed drivetrain with a narrow cassette forces the motor to work harder than a wide-range 8-10 speed setup.

 Look for:

-• Derailleur gears over internal hub gears for hill climbing (wider range, more ratios)
+• Derailleur gears over internal hub gears (wider gear range, more ratios for climbing)

 Battery drain on hills

 Climbing drains batteries 3 to 5 times faster than flat riding.
-A bike that delivers 50 miles on flat ground might give you 20 miles on a hilly route with the same assist level.
+A bike that gives 50 miles on flat terrain might deliver only 20-25 miles on a hilly route at the same assist level.

-2. Shift to a lower gear before the hill steepens (do not wait until you are struggling)
+2. Downshift before the hill -- do not wait until you feel the bike struggling

-3. Maintain a steady cadence of 60-70 RPM rather than mashing hard
+3. Maintain 60-70 RPM cadence rather than slow, heavy pedal strokes

 What about throttle on hills?